 Records of complaints may be kept for up to 70 years.

 7. Policy Review

-This policy will be reviewed in October 2021, or if a specific incident occurs requiring review or if pertinent legislation requires us to do so.
+This policy will be reviewed every three years, or if a specific incident occurs requiring review or if pertinent legislation requires us to do so.